brandonocasey/habitat/README.md

 	* warn no diff
 	* manual
 * Ask the user about backup preferences
-* Add a function so that plugin authors can easily backup
+* Add a function so that plugin authors can easily backup files
-* Find out what variables plugin authors would want to use
 * Add more debug output
 * habitat_add_plugin -> habitat_add_plugins
 * habitat_rm_plugin -> habitat_rm_plugins